-b) Trainee offi cer with head mounted display
+b) Trainee officer with head-mounted display

-Fig. 1.
+FIGURE 1.
 Current, expensive approach to training.

-Fig. 2.
+FIGURE 2.
 Current, complex approach to training.

-Taking inspiration from the field of autonomous robotics, we developed a Controller Authoring Tool (CAT) that enables the development of intelligent, autonomous controllers.
 Each controller drives the behavior of a single boat, which through automation allows for scenarios with significantly larger number of boats.
 For this work, we assume that a set of primitive behaviors (e.g., avoidance, maintaining station, etc.) are available as basic navigation capabilities, and the authoring tool allows the construction of controllers for complex tasks from these underlying behaviors.
 With CAT, a trainer expert can create new training scenarios, which could be run with minimal support, due to the fact that all the boats in the scenario are now under autonomous control (Figure 3).
 Thus, our system eliminates the necessity of having large number of personnel for a single student's training, significantly reducing the costs involved.